This content is for members only, please login.

 Realistic training scenarios where soldiers are more likely to be hurt, even killed, deliver better field outcomes and potentially save more lives in battle.
 However, training staff are often discouraged from designing realistic trainings to avoid harming soldiers and disciplinary repercussions themselves.

-In the US, the National Cave Rescue Commission requires locking carabiners in training which likely increases safety in chaotic training scenarios.
-In Hungary however, cave rescuers believe it’s more realistic to have a non-locking carabiner on their short cowstail.
-Hungarian cavers train with this choice in mind exercising more care when necessary.
-Form your own opinions, they may look like:
+In Hungary, cave rescuers believe it’s more realistic to have a non-locking carabiner on their short cowstail.
+Hungarian cavers train with this choice in mind, exercising extra care when necessary.

 • American rescuers are hedging to make up for a lack of basic skills or infrequent exposure to rebelays.
 The extra locking mechanism is a crutch and may even paradoxically decrease safety.
+In an emergency situation a non-locker is always available.

 • Normalization of deviance has resulted in the Hungarian rescuers choosing a less safe technique because that’s how they’ve always done it.